So it's been a while since it was assigned, but as for what I did Wednesday and Thursday in Science Class:

 When the Wright brothers built their first plane they looked at how birds fly or glide through the sky.
 When engineers they design speedy-sports cars nowadays they look at how Cheetahs' sleek bodies move over their terrain.
 So with that in mind Wednesday morning I went out in my backyard and studied a few pine cones.

 In case you have never seen a pine cone before, the design is simple but effective.
 Pine cones are basically a rounded bullet-like shape with lots of holes and crevices on the outside, like a golf ball.
-On one MythBusters episode they did likewise to a car:
+On one MythBusters episode they did likewise to a car: They found that it made a minuscule difference to it's fuel efficiency, but it did make a difference.
+In the end they compared a golf ball to a regular rounded ball and explained the aerodynamics were different.

 So based on that information what did I do Wednesday and Thursday?